firstnamejonas/charity-xi/TESTING.md

 | As a returning site user, I would like to show the information to family and / or friends, so that I can convince them to buy tickets with me. | The Website as a whole functions as a presantation tool for this case |

-## Bugs
+## Bugs / Fails

 - Bad performance due to slow response time because of large images“

     ![screenshot](documentation/lighthouse-teams.png)
     ![screenshot](documentation/lighthouse-tickets.png)

-- To fix this, I changed my hero images from .svg to .png
+- To get a higher score for performance, I changed my hero images from .svg to .png

     ![screenshot](documentation/lighthouse-teams-fixed.png)
     ![screenshot](documentation/lighthouse-tickets-fixed.png)